jwe4ec/track-to-treat/README.md

   * On 2026-05-04, these folders were renamed to `.../Clean Data (Jeremy and Isaac)/`

 ### Releases

-Public releases of clean data (excluding LifePak free responses) are stored on TODO (decide whether to link to this OSF project: https://osf.io/yjv72).

 * **v1.0 (2025-05-12)**
   * Phase 1: Cleans LifePak and Qualtrics data (collection over)